akio-tomiya/LatticeQCD.jl/README.md

   - <s>ILDG format</s> (This will be supported)
   - JLD format (Defoult binary file for Julia, one of HDF5)

-Many of smearing and improved fermion actions have not supported yet.
+Many of smearing and improved fermion actions and parallelazation have not supported yet.

 # USAGE/User interface